Zdiby: Etymology

 The name is derived from the personal name Zdib, meaning "the village of Zdibs (Zdib family)".

 Geography

 Zdiby is located about 4 km north of Prague.
 It lies in a flat landscape in the Prague Plateau.
 The municipality is situated on the right bank of the Vltava River.

 History

 The first written mention of Zdiby is from 1266.
 Until 1420, the village was property of the Augustinian convent in New Town, Prague.
 Then it was owned by various noble families and often changed hands.
-The most notable owners were Radecký of Radeč family in the 17th century.
+The most notable owners were the Radecký of Radeč family in the 17th century.

 Transport

-The D8 motorway from Prague to Ústí nad Labem passes through the municipality.
+The D8 motorway from Prague to Ústí nad Labem runs through the municipality.

 Zdiby is served by suburban buses within the Prague Integrated Transport system.